zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/heuristic_miner.md

 The frequency metric is calculated for edges and nodes/events.
 The event frequency counts the occurrences of an event in the log.
 The edge frequency counts the number of times one event is directly followed by another event.

 The dependency metric determines, how one-sided a relationship is between two edges.
-It compared how significant an edge is by the relative frequency of this relationship, compared to all other connections from the node.
-The formula to calculate the dependency metric is the following:
+It compares how dependent an edge is by the following formula:

 $$
 \text{if a} \neq \text{b} :   D(a > b) = \frac{S(a > b) - S(b > a)}{S(a > b) + S(b > a) + 1}\\